mwcoleman/BoVW-classifier/README.md

 Note: The algorithm runs three independent BoW extraction, clustering and predictions, and uses MajorityVote() to obtain final predictions.
 This improved the accuracy from 79% to 82% in the final test.

-The clustering and prediction (MatchHistogram) process takes considerable time (24h+ on a modern desktop), by default the RunAll script loads the vocab and the prediction files. (all that is needed is the predictions actually).
+The clustering and prediction (MatchHistogram) process takes considerable time (24h+ on Ryzen 5 3600, 32gb Ram), by default the RunAll script loads the vocab and the prediction files.
 Standard flow:
 - If datasets exist, load into memory and extract features
-    else: load the (precomputed) predictions_32039131.csv and compute metrics directly, quit script.
+    else: load the (precomputed) predictions.csv and compute metrics directly, quit script.
 - If vocab database exists, load the BoW dictionaries (3)
     else: generate the BoW dictionaries for each feature set
 - If prediction file exists; load it
-    else: make predictions (24+ hours)
+    else: make predictions (24+ h)
 - Display performance metrics
 - End.